MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/troubleshooting-error-handling.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-This section includes information about how to handle exceptions received from the [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] Customer Engagement web services, how to troubleshoot your application, and other related topics.
+This section includes information about how to handle exceptions received from the [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] web services, how to troubleshoot your application, and other related topics.

 ## In This Section
  [Handling Exceptions in Your Code](handle-exceptions-code.md)<br />